...

 What are the detailed procedures for evacuating fellows in case of an emergency situation?

 If there is a case for an evacuation, the program director, will receive specific instructions from the Masa Chief Security Officer Amir Keinan.
 Amir maintains direct communication and instruction from Home Front Command, National Emergency Portal and other relevant government entities.
-The program directors will then guide the Fellows through the the appropriate steps as outlined by Amir.

 How will potential chaos during evacuations be managed, and do fellows need to be on a State Department list for facilitation?

 Amir remains in direct contact with every program director and manager, ensuring immediate updates in the event of any changes.
 It's crucial to note that he is not involved in the decisions made by various countries regarding their embassy representatives, their status, or the protocols of those countries towards their employees.
 However, as long as we follow the instructions provided by the Home Front Command and the army, we can respond effectively and appropriately, prioritizing the safety of our participants.
-Additionally, it's important to understand that the airport in Israel is operational, albeit in a limited capacity.
-According to information from the relevant ministries in the government and the Home Front Command, there are no plans to close the airspace in the State of Israel.
-Therefore, if you decide that you want to take your Fellow out of the country, we completely understand and respect your decision.
-Your choice will be supported, and we will assist you accordingly.

 What is the red line that determines evacuation and program cancellation?

-The red line that we defined for ourselves refers to our ability to provide a security response to all of our participants, if we reach this situation and realize that we are unable to do so, then we will act accordingly and freeze the continuation of our programs.
+The red line that we defined for ourselves refers to our ability to provide a security response to all of our participants; if we reach this situation and realize that we are unable to do so, then we will act accordingly and freeze the continuation of our programs.
 If we reach a situation where the programs are temporarily closed and we are asked to assist in taking the participants out of the country in a centralized manner, then we will work with the Jewish Agency and all the relevant parties in order to do so.

 Insurance and Health Concerns